EfficientWP/genesis-simple-customizations/trunk/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Easily make certain customizations to your Genesis-powered site in the Genesis Theme Settings menu.
-You must be using the Genesis theme framework.
+Easily make many customizations and setting changes to your Genesis-powered site, without having to write custom code.

 == Description ==